Introduction

 Also, read: Types of Plaster Finishes

-Q: What is the thickness of cement mortar for masonry works?
+Q: What is the difference between mortar and grout?

 - Punmia.
 B.C (2006).
 A Textbook of Building Construction.
 Laxmi Publications (P) Ltd.